Dynamsoft/barcode-reader-python-samples/README.md

 	- TDM_AUTO : Not supported yet.
 	- TDM_GENERAL_WIDTH_CONCENTRATION : Detects texture using the general algorithm.
 	- TDM_SKIP : Skips texture detection.
+- **EnumClarityCalculationMethod** : Describes the clarity calculation method.
+	- ECCM_CONTRAST : Calculates clarity using the contrast method.
+- **EnumClarityFilterMode** : Describes the clarity filter mode.
+	- CFM_GENERAL : The frames using the general algorithm based on calculated clarity.
+- **EnumPDFReadingMode** : Describes the clarity filter mode.
+	- PDFRM_AUTO : Lets the library choose the reading mode automatically.
+	- PDFRM_VECTOR : Detects barcode from vector data in PDF file.
+	- PDFRM_RASTER : Converts the PDF file to image(s) first, then perform barcode recognition.

 #### Struct Interfaces